 Major Medical Health Insurance Is a Necessity

 A serious illness or injury can have a lasting impact on more than just your health; it can take a significant toll on your finances as well.
-Too many Nevadans spend years saving to pay off a home or to enjoy a comfortable retirement, only to watch their hard-earned money disappear alarmingly fast in the event of a medical emergency.
+Too many Nevadans spend years saving to pay off a home or to enjoy a comfortable retirement, only to watch their hard-earned savings and future earned income disappear because of a medical emergency.
 Very few people are wealthy enough to be self-insured; the rest of us rely on major medical health insurance to protect us from financial hardship.

 Call For FREE Help (702) 898-0554